madhug-nadig/articles/_posts/2017-08-23-understanding-dbscan-and-scikit-implementation-machine-learning.md

 Unlike [previously covered K Means Clustering](http://madhugnadig.com/articles/machine-learning/2017/03/04/implementing-k-means-clustering-from-scratch-in-python.html) where we were only concerned with the distance metric between the data points, DBSCAN also looks into the spatial density of data points.
 Further, DBSCAN can effectively label outliers in the dataset based on this density metric - data points which fall in low density areas can be segregated as outliers.
 This enables the algorithm to be un-distracted by noise.

-With DBSCAN, you don't have to specify a number of clusters to use it unlike k-means.
-All you need find a spatial distance metric and a distance value for what amount of distance is considered "close".
+With DBSCAN, you don't have to preemptively specify the number of clusters you want in the dataset, unlike k-means.
+All you need to provide is a value for minimum number of points in a given space and a distance value for what measure of distance is considered "close".

 ![DBSCAN]({{site.baseurl}}/images/dbscan.PNG)
 <span style = "color: #dfdfdf; font-size:0.6em">Image courtesy: <a href="https://github.com/NSHipster/DBSCAN">NSHipster Github Repo</a></span>